Yushi-Y/SparkCourse/README.md

 # SparkCourse
-Udemy PySpark Course Scripts and Exercises
+The PySpark Course Materials from the Udemy Course 'Taming Big Data with Apache Spark and Python - Hands On!'.